Meet Information: "A" Meets and "B" Meets explained

 Division Individual Championships

-On Saturday, July 28, at TBD, all six teams in the division compete in an individual championship meet (often referred to as "Divisionals").
+On Saturday, July 28, at Lake Braddock, all six teams in the division compete in an individual championship meet (often referred to as "Divisionals").
 Each team may enter 2 swimmers for each event, and a swimmer may enter no more than 2 events.
 If a team does not have 2 swimmers, other teams may "bid" other swimmers to fill the empty lanes.
 This is an individual meet and is not scored.
 Selection of the swimmers depends on times swum in A meets.
 Swim ups are not permitted at Divisionals.
 Within each age group, swimmers with the fastest recorded times during the season have their choice of events at Divisionals.

 A DQ (Disqualification) is a violation of the rules observed by a certified stroke and turn judge, starter, or referee.
 Most young swimmers disqualify several times while learning how to swim the various strokes “legally.”
 Coaches expect this and will work with swimmers to help them overcome the reason for the DQ.